adam-sid/microclimate-sensor-network/README.md

 ![Sensor node](readme-images/node.jpg)

 The hardware consists of four elements: two weather stations (as above), a repeater to boost range and a gateway to POST weather data to the API.
 These were built using iLabs Challenger RP2040 microcontrollers with a variety of sensors and packed into a water proof enclosure.
+They are completely off-grid with a solar-battery system and have a tested range of 2400m (much longer distances are expected to be possible)

 ## Features